Targets¶

 store_id: crust2_ib_static

-.
-Campaigns can be explicitly selected, or the wildcard*all
+campaign_name.
+Campaigns can be explicitly selected, or the wildcard*allcan be used.

 Phase pick targets (polarities)¶